 The literary review allows for an expansion of the already highlighted aspects of change management through the definition of a vision leading to the successful implementation of the change to a point where best practices can be passed on to similar change situations.
 Lessons can be learnt from the implemented change process to refine the framework further to enhance the change management effectiveness.
 The literature provides a thorough understanding of the causes and reasons for undertaking change initiatives in an organisation that harbours various internal and external business environment factors (Yin, 2003).

-However, it should address the common causes to change in dynamic project environments such as the IT and large construction project environments where customer-based changes to the project are frequent, directly impacting the scope, finances and schedule of these projects.
-Factors like customer acceptance criteria, lack of a defined change control procedure, role of the change control board or steering committee and external variables like regulations and government policies pertaining to construction project environments need to be highlighted.
+However, it should address the common causes of change in dynamic project environments such as the IT and large construction project environments where customer-based changes to the project are frequent, directly impacting the scope, finances and schedule of these projects.
+Factors like customer acceptance criteria, lack of a defined change control procedure, the role of the change control board or steering committee and external variables like regulations and government policies pertaining to construction project environments need to be highlighted.
 There are often unforeseen changes that can occur in a project-based business environment, and the change management framework should cater to managing such unforeseen changes.
 This would require including procedural flows in the business operations that would recognise the change at an early stage and evaluate the impact against defined benchmarks moving on to facilitate the smooth execution of the change implementation.
 While managing change, organisations need to measure and assess the change throughout the process to ensure success in accordance with defined objectives (Salminen, 2000).

-In retrospect of the discussion above, it is evident that an effective change management framework is essential in order to manage change successfully within an organisation.
-The Caledonian LLC organisation has been experiencing primarily a lack of defined processes to manage customer changes for the construction projects.
+In retrospect the discussion above, it is evident that an effective change management framework is essential in order to manage change successfully within an organisation.
+The Caledonian LLC organisation has been experiencing primarily a lack of defined processes to manage customer changes for construction projects.
 The most important task for them is to highlight the strategy to manage scope changes or other relevant changes to the project by establishing a clear vision, identifying how the change will impact the overall project's defined criteria and defining clear responsibilities during change evaluation.
-The change then needs to be monitored throughout its implementation to successful closure.
+The change then needs to be monitored throughout its implementation for successful closure.
 To implement this, the organisation needs to formally establish a change control procedure or framework while keeping the following points or aspects during formulation:

 The following aspects need to be considered by the organisation to successfully manage change.